Anomalous resonance in Weyl semimetals: A holographic study of non-linear effects: Solving Einstein-Maxwell-Chern-Simons-dilaton equations

 and scalar and gauge field equations

 The solutions to these equations together with the constraint $E^{uu}$ yields then time derivatives of all time dependent functions in (\ref{data}).
-We then use a Runge-Kutta algorithm (RK4), to integrate the equations in time. \end{appendix}
+We then use a Runge-Kutta algorithm (RK4), to integrate the equations in time. \end{widetext}